ChrisAkridge/IronArc/Documentation/Instructions.md

 - Description: Destroys the context with ID `CTX_ID` and frees its memory block.
 - Errors:
   - Raises `NoSuchContext` if the context ID is not in use.
+  - Raises `ProtectedContext` if the context ID is 0 or 1.
   - Raises `UnauthorizedContextOperation` if `ECC` is not 0 (that is, we're not in the kernel context)

 ## Context Switch